 6. Land titles, registration and fees

-The vesting of any land by this Act in “The Roman Catholic Vicar Apostolic of the Kimberleys” 3 shall on the application of the Vicar Apostolic or his attorney or attorneys be registered and noted in the Office of Titles, the Office of the Registrar of Deeds or the Department of Lands and Surveys 4 as the case may require, and on the respective instrument of title to that land, free of charge.
+The vesting of any land by this Act in “The Roman Catholic Vicar Apostolic of the Kimberleys” 3 shall on the application of the Vicar Apostolic or his attorney or attorneys be registered and noted under the Transfer of Land Act 1893 or the Registration of Deeds Act 1856, as the case may require, and on the respective instrument of title to that land, free of charge.

+[Section 6 amended by No. 60 of 2006 s.
+152.]

 7. Power to appoint attorneys

 The Roman Catholic Vicar Apostolic of the Kimberleys 3 may, from time to time, by an instrument in writing under his hand and seal, appoint one or more Priests of the Vicariate of the Kimberleys 2 to be his attorney or attorneys to exercise all or any of the powers conferred upon the Vicar Apostolic 3 by this Act, and it shall be lawful for the attorney or attorneys so appointed, in the name and on behalf of the Roman Catholic Vicar Apostolic of the Kimberleys 3, to exercise those powers accordingly, and to execute all documents required to give effect thereto.